Our Hospital Support Modules can help descongest Spanish hospitals

 Published in La Razón el 22/03/2020

-In extreme situations it is necessary, among other things, to act quickly, something that Covid-19 is putting the world to the test on.
-Strengthening and expanding health infrastructures, as China did, astonishing the planet by building a hospital in a week, is becoming an urgent necessity.
+In extreme situations it is necessary, among other things, to act quickly, something that Covid-19 is putting the world on trial for.
+Strengthening and expanding health infrastructures, as China did, and astonishing the planet by building an hospital in a week, is becoming an urgent need.

 ¿What is the construction system developed by Gaptek?